DanielY1783/te_ml/README.md

 Data files are too large to store on Github and are on the Vanderbilt ACCRE cluster at: /dors/capra_lab/users/yand1/te_ml/data

-Results files are also on the Vanderbilt ACCRE cluster at: /dors/capra_lab/users/yand1/te_ml/results
+results folder added on 2018-07-13 for easier synchronizing between local machine and Vanderbilt accre cluster.

 test_requirements.txt: Provides dependencies for travis testing.